lachrist/aran/README.md

 ## Predefined Values

-Rather than defining a closure whenever a loop is needed in an expression context, Aran defines several functions at the beginning of each program.
+Rather than defining a closure whenever statements are needed in an expression context, Aran defines several functions at the beginning of programs.
+This help reduce the size of the instrumented code.
-Along with these helper functions is the completion value of the program.
+The other value that Aran predefines is the completion value of the program.
-Below is listed the values Aran redefined for every programs; their place in the list reflect the token to which they are assigned.
+These predefined values are always assigned to the same token in the order listed below:

+1. `Completion`:
-1. `Completion`: The completion value of the program, initially: `undefined`.
+   The completion value of the program, initially: `undefined`.
+2. `HelperThrowTypeError(message)`:
-2. `HelperThrowTypeError(message)`: Throws a type error.
+   Throws a type error; called when:
    * Assigning to a constant variable.
+   * Reading/Assigning a property on `null` or `undefined`.
    * Calling an arrow as a constructor.
    * In strict mode, deleting a member expression and failing.
    * In strict mode, assigning a member expression and failing.
    * Passing `null` or `undefined` a `with` statement.
+3. `HelperThrowReferenceError(message)`:
-3. `HelperThrowReferenceError(message)`: Throws a reference error.
+   Throws a reference error; called when:
    * Accessing a local variable in its temporal dead zone.
    * Reading a non existing global variable.
    * In Strict mode, writing to non existing global variable.
-4. `boolean = HelperIsGlobal(name)`: Indicates whether an identifier is globally defined (non-enumerable properties also count).
+4. `boolean = HelperIsGlobal(name)`:
+   Indicates whether an identifier is globally defined (non-enumerable properties also count).
    This helper is inserted whenever a variable lookup reach the global scope in Aran's static scope analysis.
-5. `array = HelperIteratorRest(iterator)`: Pushes the remaining elements of an iterator into an array.
+5. `array = HelperIteratorRest(iterator)`:
+   Pushes the remaining elements of an iterator into an array.
    This helper is inserted to compute the value of an array pattern's rest element.
-6. `target = HelperObjectRest(source, keys)`: Create an object `target` that contains the own enumerable properties of `source` safe the ones listed in `keys`.
+6. `target = HelperObjectRest(source, keys)`:
+   Create an object `target` that contains the own enumerable properties of `source` safe the ones listed in `keys`.
    This helper is inserted to computed the value of an object pattern's rest element.
-7. `HelperObjectAssign(target, source)`: Similar to `Object.assign` but uses `Reflect.defineProperty` rather than `Reflect.set` on the target object.
+7. `HelperObjectAssign(target, source)`:
+   Similar to `Object.assign` but uses `Reflect.defineProperty` rather than `Reflect.set` on the target object.
    This helper is inserted whenever an object expression contain a spread element.

 To help decrease the size of the instrumented code, we are considering adding `AranGet`, `AranSet` and `AranSetStrict` as an alternative to `Reflect.get` and `Reflect.set`.